Yasuyuki-Zushi/GCxGC-NMF-Classification/README.md

 # GCxGC-NMF-Classification
-An R code for classifying GCxGC data based on a NMF algorithm
+An R code for classifying GCxGC data using a NMF algorithm

 A user is requested to locate 2 categorized data in the input folder: 1.
 GCxGC data (.csv) to make NMF classes, 2.
-GCxGC data (.csv) to be classified into the prepared NMF class.
+GCxGC data (.csv) of unknown samples to be classified into the prepared NMF class.
-These GCxGC data should be taken by same conditions on GC run and detector.
+These GCxGC data should be taken by the same conditions on GC run and detector.

 Open "Just_Run_Me.r" file.
 Modify "Folder_location", so that it is adjusted for your PC environment.
 Then, just run the code in R.